Rapid Mass segregation in small stellar clusters: Results

 The simplest case we studied concerns systems with neither gas nor a central black hole.
-To give statistical significance to our results, we generated a set of 30 different initial configurations to evolve, by simply changing the seed of the Mersenne Twister random number generator (\cite{matsumoto1998}) that provides initial conditions in the phase space.
+To give statistical significance to our results, we generated a set of 30 different initial configurations to evolve, by simply changing the seed of the Mersenne Twister random number generator \citep{matsumoto1998} that provides initial conditions in the phase space.
 Here we show the results obtained from these simulations.

-Fig. \ref{fig:Fig1} shows the ratio between the averaged value of $\Lambda$ for the heavy ($\Lambda_h$) and for the light ($\Lambda_l$) stars as a function of time.
-The first important thing to stress is that the degree of mass segregation depends strictly upon the initial state of the system: the farther from equilibrium, the higher and the quicker the degree of the resulting mass segregation on both short and long time scales is.
+Figure \ref{fig:Fig1} shows the ratio between the averaged value of $\Lambda$ for the heavy ($\Lambda_h$) and for the light ($\Lambda_l$) stars as a function of time.
+The first important thing to stress is that the degree of mass segregation depends strictly upon the initial state of the system: the farther from equilibrium, the higher and the quicker the degree of the resulting mass segregation.

 Another important result is that we obtain a significant degree of mass segregation starting from homogeneous and smooth initial conditions.
 For the cases of most violent collapses ($Q=0$ and $Q=0.1$) the system gets to a saturation of the degree of mass segregation around 12 units of time, while, for larger values of the initial virial ratio, the process of mass segregation continues at an approximatively constant rate.

-Fig. \ref{fig:Fig2} shows a detail of the Fig.\ref{fig:Fig1}; in particular, it refers to the initial evolution of the system from $t=0$ to just after the bounce.
-This figure makes clear that there is a rapid increase of mass segregation up to $t\simeq 1$; then, an inverse trend is observed for a brief time and, finally, mass segregation starts again with about the same rate and efficiency, as it was before.
-The series of snapshots in Fig. \ref{fig:Fig3} give a visual sketch of what explained above.
+Figure \ref{fig:Fig2} shows a detail of the Fig.\ref{fig:Fig1}; in particular, it refers to the initial evolution of the system from $t=0$ to just after the bounce.
+This figure shows a rapid increase of mass segregation up to the bounce time ($t\simeq 1$) which is slightly delayed by increasing $Q$.
+Subsequently, an inverse trend is observed for a brief time which is more pronounced for cooler initial conditions (i.e. larger compressions before the bounce, with a radius shrink of a factor 10 for $Q=0$ and $N=1024$) and, finally, mass segregation starts again with about the same rate and efficiency, as it was before.
+The decrease of the spanning trees ratio after bounce is mostly real (i.e. an actual reduction of mass segregation due to a high velocity dispersion) and only marginally due to this particular segregation indicator.